AdevintaSpain/Barista/README.md

 <img src="art/barista-logo.svg" width="30%"/>

 Barista makes developing UI test faster, easier and more predictable.
-Built on top of Espresso, it provides a simple an discoverable API, removing most of the boilerplate and verbosity of common Espresso tasks.
+Built on top of Espresso, it provides a simple and discoverable API, removing most of the boilerplate and verbosity of common Espresso tasks.
 You and your Android team will write tests with no effort.

  - [Download](#download)
  - [API Overview](#api-overview)